ghofarsidik/BE-blanja/README.md

 ## About The Project

 Blanja is a sales application specializing in clothing items, including jackets, pants, t-shirts, and shirts.
 The application is built using React.js for the client side and Golang for developing the RESTful API.
-With the assistance of the Gofiber framework, Blanja offers functionalities such as search, authentication, authorization, add-to-cart, customer address addition, and checkout features utilizing the payment gateway from Midtrans.
+With the assistance of the Gofiber framework, Blanja offers functionalities such as (search, sorting, filtering) products, authentication, authorization, add-to-cart, customer address addition, email verification, and checkout features utilizing the payment gateway from Midtrans.

 ### Built With